-How to Write The Perfect Pitch
+How to Write a Press + Speaking Pitch

-Here's how we write a successful pitch...
+Here's how to write a successful pitch...

 Your subject line is the most important part.